Wavelet-Packets for Deepfake Image Analysis and Detection: Conclusion and outlook

 Even though releasing our detection code will allow potential bad actors to test against it, we hope our approach will complement the publicly available deepfake identification toolkits.
 We propose to further investigate the resilience of multi-classifier ensembles in future work and envision a framework of multiple forensic classifiers, which together give strong and robust results for artificial image identification.
 Future work could also explore the use of curvelets and shearlets for deepfake detection.
+Integrating image data from diffusion models and GANs into a single standardized data set will also be an important task in future work.